isc-projects/stork/doc/usage.rst

 In these cases, users may prefer replacing the default app names with more descriptive ones.

-Suppose there are two DHCP servers in the network, one on the first floor, second on the second floor of the building.
-A user may assign ``Floor 1 DHCP`` and ``Floor 2 DHCP`` names to the respective DHCP servers in this case.
+Suppose there are two DHCP servers in the network, one on the first floor of a building and one on the second floor.
+A user may assign the names ``Floor 1 DHCP`` and ``Floor 2 DHCP`` to the respective DHCP servers in this case.
 The new names need not have the same pattern as the default names and may contain whitespace.
 The @ character is not required, but if it is present, the part of the name following this character (and before an optional %